simple-registry/simple-registry/doc/reference/api-endpoints.md

 PATCH /v2/{namespace}/blobs/uploads/{uuid}
 ```

 Upload a chunk.
-Use `Content-Range` for the chunk range and `Content-Length` for the exact chunk size.
-A `Content-Range` must resume at the committed offset and, when it names a last byte, the body must carry exactly that many bytes; either mismatch returns `416 Range Not Satisfiable`.
-A missing `Content-Length` is accepted as a chunked upload streamed to EOF; an invalid `Content-Length` returns `400 Bad Request`.
+Use `Content-Range` for the chunk range, spelled `<start>-<end>` as the specification defines it, and `Content-Length` for the exact chunk size.
+The `bytes=` unit belongs to the `Range` header and is rejected here.
+A `Content-Range` must resume at the committed offset and, when it names a last byte, must agree with the `Content-Length` sent with it; either mismatch returns `416 Range Not Satisfiable` before a byte is committed.
+A missing `Content-Length` is accepted as a chunked upload streamed to EOF, and a chunked body that does not fill the window it announced returns `416` and cancels the session; an invalid `Content-Length` returns `400 Bad Request`.
+A body shorter than the `Content-Length` it declared commits what arrived and answers `202` with the bytes actually committed in `Range`, leaving the closing `PUT` to refuse the digest.
 An upload whose cumulative size exceeds `global.max_blob_size` is rejected with `BLOB_UPLOAD_INVALID` (HTTP 413).

 ```
 PUT /v2/{namespace}/blobs/uploads/{uuid}?digest={digest}